Kortemme-Lab/loop_modeling/input/README.rst

 Table of Contents
 =================

-full.pdbs
+loops12.pdbs
-    The set of all the structures that make up the canonical loop benchmark.
+    The set of all the structures that make up the canonical short loops benchmark.
     This benchmark was originally published by Mandell et al. in the paper describing the KIC algorithm.
 This dataset is a subset of the combined Fiser et al. and Zhu et al. datasets.

+loops17.pdbs
+    The set of all the structures that make up the canonical longer loops benchmark.
+    This benchmark was originally published by Stein & Kortemme in the paper describing the NGK algorithm.
+This dataset is a subset of the Zhao et al. dataset.

 mini.pdbs
-    A reduced set of structures that useful for getting a rough view of the performance of an algorithm.
+    A reduced set of the short loop structures that useful for getting a rough view of the performance of an algorithm.
 A mix of easy, medium, and hard structures are included in this set.

 ions.pdbs
-    The set of all structures containing metal ions.
+    The set of all short loop structures containing metal ions.
 In most cases the ions are not located near the loop being sampled.
 This set maybe useful for debugging a protocol that's having a hard time loading ions.

-full\_*.pdbs, mini\_*.pdbs ions\_*.pdbs
+loops12\_*.pdbs, loops17\_*.pdbs, mini\_*.pdbs ions\_*.pdbs
     Versions of the above lists specific to particular methods.

 structures
     The directory containing all the PDB and loop files used by the benchmark.
     The .pdb files are in the standard (RCSB) numbering.

-structures/loop_definitions.json
+structures/12_res/loop_definitions.json
     Contains the definition of all loops as given in Mandell, Coutsias, & Kortemme (doi:10.1038/nmeth0809-551) in PDB numbering.

-structures/rcsb/reference
+structures/*loop length*/rcsb/reference
     The PDB files as downloaded from the RCSB website.

-structures/rcsb/pruned
+structures/*loop length*/rcsb/pruned
     The RCSB files with the loop residues and surrounding sidechains removed.
 These are the input files for generic methods.

-structures/rosetta/reference
+structures/*loop length*/rosetta/reference
     The original RCSB files minimized in the Rosetta force field.

-structures/rosetta/pruned
+structures/*loop length*/rosetta/pruned
     The preminimized structures above with the loop residues and surrounding sidechains removed.
     The .loop.json files contain the loop definitions in PDB numbering using a JSON format recognized by Rosetta.

-structures/rosetta/kic
+structures/*loop length*/rosetta/kic
     The pruned structures above with the loop residue backbone atoms (N, CA, C only) added in a non-native conformation (see ``preparation/README.rst``).
 These structures are used for the CCD, KIC, and NGK Rosetta loop modeling methods.
 The .loop files contain the loop definitions in the older Rosetta loop file